Table of Contents

 Praying as a family is a hard habit to build in normal circumstances, let alone a global pandemic.
-Many of us are home with more family time than usual, and while this presents many challenges, it also brings with it the opportunity to pray together as we navigate this time.
+Many of us have been home with more family time than usual.
+While this presents many challenges, it also brings with it the opportunity to pray together as we navigate this time.

 We reached out to a number of families of all sizes and ages and asked for their wisdom in how to pray together, with kids.
 Overwhelmingly they emphasized the importance of: